NASCAR driver Bobby East dies at 37 after stabbing attack at California gas station

 NASCAR driver Bobby East died at age 37 earlier this week after he was stabbed by a man at a Southern California gas station.

-Police responded to a stabbing at a 76 gas station in Westminster, located in the Los Angeles metropolitan arear, Wednesday just before 6 p.m., according to the Westminster Police Department.
+Police responded to a stabbing at a 76 gas station in Westminster, located in the Los Angeles metropolitan area, Wednesday just before 6 p.m., according to the Westminster Police Department.

 “The victim was found on the ground suffering from a serious stab wound to the chest area,” authorities said in a statement.